lordshashank/smooth-store/README.md

-# SmoothStore
+# SmoothStore - how UX looks like with EIP-7702

-SmoothStore is a decentralized application (dApp) designed to seamlessly onboard users to decentralized storage solutions.
+SmoothStore is a chain agnostic decentralized application (dApp) designed to seamlessly onboard users to decentralized storage solutions.
 It allows users to store their files securely across various storage providers in the network while ensuring data privacy and user convenience.
-The core highlight of SmoothStore is the integration of **EIP-7702**, which revolutionizes user authentication in the Web3 space making your web3 journey smoooooooooth.
+The core highlight of SmoothStore is the integration of **EIP-7702**, which revolutionizes user authentication in the Web3 space.

 ## 🚀 Project Overview

-SmoothStore provides you an interface to store your data on filecoin through smart contracts, helping you choose SPs, configure SLAs and have easy experience.
-Storing data on decentralized platforms like Filecoin is inherently public, which poses challenges for users who prioritize privacy.
+In the current Web3 ecosystem, storing data on decentralized platforms like Filecoin is inherently public, which poses challenges for users who prioritize privacy.
 SmoothStore addresses this by implementing **client-side encryption** using the user's wallet, ensuring that sensitive data never leaves the user's system in an unencrypted state.

+To further enhance the user experience, SmoothStore integrates **Dynamic Wallet** functionality, allowing users to log in using familiar Web2 authentication methods like Google and GitHub.
+This bridges the gap between Web2 and Web3, reducing friction for users who are new to the decentralized world.

 Additionally, a significant hurdle in Web3 is the complex user flow that involves multiple transaction signatures, wallet management, and the need for users to manually approve each transaction.
 SmoothStore simplifies this process by leveraging the innovative **EIP-7702**.